Masses and widths of scalar-isoscalar multi-channel resonances from data analysis: Conclusions

-It was shown that when analyzing only the $\pi\pi$ scattering from set~I, the good description of the data is achieved ($\chi^2/\mbox{NDF}\approx1.07$) with parameters of resonances (Table \ref{tab:pole_clusters_pipi}) mainly coinciding with the ones cited as estimation of the PDG \cite{PDG10} (where for the $f_0(600)$ the found pole on sheet II coincides practically with the one at around $450 - i275$~MeV which was found in the recent dispersive $\pi\pi$-scattering data analyses \cite{Garcia11,Colangelo01}).
-Exceptions are only the mass of $f_0(980)$ (1001~MeV against 980$\pm$10~MeV of PDG) and the width of $f_0(1500)$ (336~MeV against 109$\pm$7~MeV of PDG), though the most analyses, devoted to the $\pi\pi$ scattering, found also the state $f_0(980)$ above 1~GeV (e.g. \cite{GarciaMKPRE-11}).
+When analyzing only the $\pi\pi$ scattering data from set~I, it was shown that a good description from the $\pi\pi$ threshold up to 1.89~GeV is achieved ($\chi^2/\mbox{NDF}\approx1.07$) with parameters of resonances (Table \ref{tab:pole_clusters_pipi}) mainly coinciding with the ones cited as estimation of the PDG \cite{PDG} where for the $f_0(600)$ the found pole on sheet II coincides practically with the one at around $450 - i275$~MeV which was found in the recent dispersive $\pi\pi$-scattering data analyses \cite{Garcia11,Colangelo01} where the amplitude is taken on the 2-sheeted Riemann surface -- unlike our 4-sheeted consideration -- and the good description is obtained only to about 1.15~GeV.
+The only parameter strongly differing from the ones, cited by PDG as preferred, is the width of $f_0(1500)$ (336~MeV against 109$\pm$7~MeV of PDG).
 As to the $f_0(1500)$, we analyzed also the $\pi\pi$-scattering assuming two states (narrow and wide) in this region.
-Description is of the same quality as in the first case.
+Note, appearing of two resonances instead of one is just result of using several channel model.
+The less channels lead to less poles and their interference what reduces possibility of their interpretation.
+Description is of the same accuracy as in the first case.
 Parameters of the narrow $f_0(1500)$ coincide with those preferred by the PDG.
+I.e., when analyzing the $\pi\pi$ scattering data from set~I, there is admitted the above two-resonance interpretation in the 1500-MeV region, because the narrow state, described by the pole cluster of type~({\bf b}), does not influence strongly the $\pi\pi$-scattering phase-shift behavior.
+On the contrary, when analyzing the $\pi\pi$ scattering data from set~II, it is necessary to use the two-resonance description in the 1500-MeV region with the representation of the narrow state by the pole cluster of type~({\bf a}) that provides more rapid growth of the $\pi\pi$ phase shift above 1.4~GeV than in the set~I.